 Remember, the higher the dose, the higher the benefits, but also higher the risk of irritations.
 Even if your skin can tolerate retinol well by now, there’s always the chance that pushing things too far will cause more problems than it’s worth.

-As a rule, up your retinol game when the concentration you’re using isn’t working that well.
+As a rule, up your retinol game when the concentration you’re using isn’t working that well (you know, when you’re not seeing the results you should).
 If a smaller one is doing wonders for you, don’t let greed mess things up.

 Ready to go higher?
 Check these products out then: